 The point of “No Refusal” is to put everyone on high alert that officers are watching for drunken drivers.
 The purpose is to discourage anyone who has been drinking from getting behind the wheel.
 But this does not mean you cannot refuse.
 Be aware that if an officer detects an odor of alcohol on your breath, he is likely to ask you to do field sobriety tests, which is likely going to lead to an arrest.
 Just because you have had a drink, does not mean you are intoxicated.
 It is legal to drive in Texas after you have been drinking, as long as you are not intoxicated.
 Yet, at the arrest stage, the officer is only trying to develop probable cause for the arrest.
 The question at that moment is not whether there is proof beyond a reasonable doubt that you are actually guilty.

-Do not consent to a breath or blood test.
-It’s important to note that if you refuse to take a breath or blood test in Texas, an officer must obtain a search warrant to obtain a breath or blood test.
+Do not consent to a breath or blood test if you have been pulled over for suspected drunk driving.
+It’s important to understand that if you refuse to take a breath or blood test in Texas, an officer must obtain a search warrant to obtain a breath or blood test.

 From a defense perspective, there are a couple of reasons why you should not consent: